alinesresende/soccer-stats-hub/README.md

   ]
   ```

-### 3.2 - Develop the `/matches/:id/finish` endpoint so that it is possible to finish a match in the database
+### 3.2 - Created the `/matches/:id/finish` endpoint so that it is possible to finish a match in the database

 - The route must be of type `PATCH`;

-- The `id` will be received by the URL parameter;

 - If the token is not informed, the following message must be returned with a `401` status: